 Video conferencing has exploded since the start of the COVID-19 pandemic.
 Also known as video calling, this technology uses your computer or smartphone to see the people you talk to and hear them.
+This can be to simply catch up, or even enjoy nights together from afar with virtual learning activities or playing games together remotely!
 If you have not started using this method to communicate with your loved ones, this blog will give you the basics for joining a Zoom (the most popular type) video call.

 Step 1 – Receiving the Invitation